Producers Campus

 Register for the Producers Campus

-The campus program at Go Short is back!
-For the 17th edition of the festival, Go Short is organizing a chock-full three-day program for producers.
-Are you a short film producer and have you completed at least three short films or other audiovisual projects?
-Are you interested in making new connections and eager to learn more about pitching and coproducing?
-Sign up for the Producers Campus.
+Are you a short film producer and have you completed at least two short films or other audiovisual projects?
+Are you interested in making new international connections and eager to learn more about pitching, the latest trends within the (short) film ecosystem, and more?
+Then sign up for the Producers Campus in Nijmegen, the Netherlands!

-From Wednesday 2 April to Saturday 5 April, Go Short will host a specially organized and in-depth program for twelve producers, approximately half of whom are from the Netherlands and half from other countries within geographical Europe.
+From 8-11 April, Go Short is organizing a chock-full three-day program for twelve producers, approximately half of whom are from the Netherlands and half from other countries within geographical Europe.
 There is room for ten (short) film producers and two producers who specialize in other audiovisual productions, such as film installations, VR or narrative games.
-The registration is open until Tuesday 18 February.
+The registration is open until Sunday 15 February.

 The program